llm-d/llm-d-deployer/quickstart/examples/no-sample-app/README.md

 llm-d-redis-master-8599696799-2wpv5        1/1     Running   0          58m
 ```

-## What This Deployment Lacks
+## Deploying the `ModelService`

-To see all resource templates that get created based on a "Sample App" which we will intentionally miss out on using this example, you can
+To see all resource templates that get created based on a "Sample App" which we will intentionally create manually in this example, you can
 [look here](https://github.com/llm-d/llm-d-deployer/tree/main/charts/llm-d/templates/sample-application).

-These templates will map into the following manifests that you will be missing based on this `no-sample-app` vs another sample app scenario:
+These templates will map into the following manifests that we will create later based on this `no-sample-app` vs another sample app scenario:

 1. A `modelservice` custom resource.
     - This is the biggest component of a "Sample App" and will create many other children resources, such as prefill, decode, and `endpoint-picker` deployments, services, serviceAccounts, RBAC, an `inferencepool`, an `inferencemodel`, etc.